The external stonework of Plaistow church is in need of major repairs.

 INTERACTIVE MAP OF THE PARISH

-(Opens a new window to a Church of England website - then click "FIND US")
+(Opens a new window to a Church of England website)

-Welcome to our website, updated at the beginning of each month.
+Welcome to our website, which is updated each month.

 Our Church of England parish falls within the Diocese of Chichester and covers a wide area, encompassing the three villages of Kirdford, Plaistow & Ifold in West Sussex.
 For this reason we have two churches (in Kirdford and Plaistow), centres of worship and symbols of the spiritual life of the parish for many centuries.

-All are welcome to join our Sunday and mid-week worship – please click on “services & events” above for a list of this month's services.
-Both church buildings are also open during the day for visitors and private prayer.
+All are welcome to join our Sunday worship – please click on “Services & events” above for a list of this month's services.
+Both churches are open for private prayer during the day.

 Kirdford church (St John the Baptist) is an impressive stone-built medieval church with features from Norman times and four Kempe stained glass windows.
 Its bell tower houses six bells that are rung regularly.